 Shanghai Pilot FTZ Expansion: Why Foreign Investors Should Pay Attention

 The Shanghai Pilot Free Trade Zone is expanding to include Lingang New Area.
-It will offer businesses tax cuts, duty exemptions, and other preferential policies.
+It will offer businesses tax cuts, duty exemptions, and access to other beneficial policies to attract greater talent settlement.

 On August 6, 2019, China’s State Council, the cabinet, approved the establishment of a new area of the Shanghai Pilot Free Trade Zone (FTZ) – the Lingang New Area.